Hoffmann-Hayman Coffee Company

 Why this issue matters

 The 26 August 1923 Light is the single richest 1920s-era H&H primary source on this site: it documents the full leadership tier, the full brand portfolio (with corrected 2026 pack-sizes), the physical plant (Burnett Street + S.P.
 Tracks rail access), the supplier ecosystem (Huntley equipment, Globe cartons, New Orleans Can tins, J. Aron green coffee, H. W. Taylor tea, Perry L. King auditing, Pitluk advertising), and the workforce structure (executives + sales hierarchy + plant operations + retail demonstrators + women + Spanish-surname salesmen).
-It is effectively a snapshot of H&H at the 11-year-post-merger mark, two decades before the company would become a Continental Coffee subsidiary.
+It is effectively a snapshot of H&H at the 11-year-post-merger mark, 39 years before the company would be sold to Continental Coffee of Chicago.

 1924 — Trade Week plant visits; coffee-shortage operations

 For San Antonio Trade Week (August 4–13, 1924), the Express-News feature of 27 July invited visitors to the Hoffmann-Hayman plant, illustrated with a portrait of G. P. Menger and a table of annual pounds sold from 1910 forward.
-The same column surveys the company’s brand grid (H and H lines, Sam Houston, Broncho — spelled “Bronco” in places — plus allied tea, cocoa, spices, and extracts).
+The same column surveys the company’s brand grid (H and H lines, Sam Houston, Broncho — the page also spells “Bronco” in places as typesetter drift, not the packaging wordmark; see canonical spelling — plus allied tea, cocoa, spices, and extracts).

 A separate operational story landed eight days later: the San Antonio Light of 3 August 1924 reports that local roasters under Hoffmann-Hayman’s lead averted a regional coffee shortage during a green-coffee supply pinch, providing a rare contemporaneous read on the firm’s ability to keep distributors supplied through a market disruption.